d-corsi/NetworkVerifier/README.md

 - [ ] α,β-CROWN [9]
 - [x] Complete ProVe [10]

-*NB: given the limitations of the algorithms, [1, 2, 3, 4, 5, 7] are compatible only with piecewise activation functions (e.g., linear, ReLU) while [6, 8, 9, 10] are compatible with monotonically increasing function (e.g., linear, ReLU, tanh, sigmoid)*.
-For [2, 3, 4] the implementation in this repo report only the basic version, please look at the original paper for all the optimizations.
+*NB: given the limitations of the original algorithms, [1, 2, 3, 4, 5, 7] are compatible only with piecewise activation functions (e.g., linear, ReLU) while [6, 8, 9, 10] work with all monotonically increasing function (e.g., linear, ReLU, tanh, sigmoid).
+For [2, 3, 4] we only implement the basic version of the algorithm, please look at the original paper for all the optimizations.*

 ## Installation